The Crisis of Today’s Youth

 The youth of today have lost a respect for authority, and do not understand what a sense of duty is.
 This failing is due to no authority or duty being presented to them.

-Their natural heroes are hidden from view – their names have now undergone a second burial, long after their bodies, and are whispered now only as arcane, misunderstood ghosts in the language of culture.
-The natural paternal guidance of ‘a land’s fathers’ are re-interpreted via a prism of castration, or more often just made absent.
+Their natural heroes are hidden from view – the heroes names have now undergone a second burial, long after their bodies, and are whispered now only as arcane, misunderstood ghosts in the language of culture.
+The natural paternal guidance of ‘a land’s fathers’ are re-interpreted via a prism of feminism, or more often just made absent.
 There is virtually no example in popular culture of men of true reason and courage to revere, certainly not without a caveat about the evil of their pre-modern morality.
 What was once good has become bad.

 Figures in authority today do not exude or promote high ideals, they exude changeable, gossippy values – the kind of carrion, effete, weasel-nature that is rewarded in corporate boardrooms.
 They scarcely know what virtues are, as they have now a self-fulfilling and fortified tautology of materialism, conformism and mass-marketing plans.
 The mention of paternal virtues (sacrifice, struggle, physical courage) are an abstract, unimportant concept met with puzzlement or disdain.
 Common ideals have been reduced to mundane standards, dispelling energy or optimism in exchange for a perpetual fleeting to a new (imagined) standard of safety.
 To our ancestors there would be no recognizable leadership qualities in these people.